Introducing Our Cohort of “Climate Champion” Teachers!

-We are delighted to welcome this astonishingly talented cohort of ten Philadelphia High School teachers as a Climate Champions and part of the Penn Program in Environmental Humanities' My Climate Story public research project.
+We are delighted to welcome this astonishingly talented cohort of nine Philadelphia High School teachers as a Climate Champions and part of the Penn Program in Environmental Humanities' My Climate Story public research project.

 Freda or Frankie Anderson teaches African American History and World History at Academy at Palumbo in South Philadelphia.

 “In the last three years, I have noticed a shift in the climate consciousness of students.
 Kids are coming into school with a constant background part of their brain reminding them that the planet is in crisis.
 In speaking with them, it doesn’t even seem to be a fully conscious understanding of what is happening.
 My fear here is that when people start to incorporate crises that are not and should not be normal into their understanding of what it means to exist, then they won't even recognize climate crisis as something that needs to be fought back against.
 Humanizing this crisis through stories can help combat this I hope.”